openharmony/docs/en/application-dev/internationalization/intl-guidelines.md

 ## Determining the Singular-Plural Type

-According to grammars in certain languages, the singular or plural form of a noun depends on the number prior to the noun.
-[PluralRules](../reference/apis/js-apis-intl.md) APIs are used to determine the singular-plural type for a specific locale.
+Use [PluralRules](../reference/apis/js-apis-intl.md) APIs to determine the singular-plural type for a specific locale.
+According to the grammar of certain languages, the singular or plural form of a noun depends on its preceding number.

 ### Available APIs